gremelleDev/flow-app/README.md

 ### What We've Accomplished So Far
 We have successfully built a robust, secure, and well-architected foundation for the application.
 The groundwork for all future features is now complete.

 * **Project Foundation**: We have a modern application built with React, TypeScript, and Vite, deployed on Cloudflare Pages.
-The backend is powered by serverless Cloudflare Functions with Cloudflare KV as the database.
+The backend is powered by serverless Cloudflare Functions with Cloudflare KV for the database.
 * **Secure End-to-End Feature**: The "Settings" page is fully functional.
 It allows for managing multiple email provider configurations, and all sensitive API keys are securely encrypted at rest before being saved.
 * **Robust User Authentication**: We have a complete authentication system using Firebase, including persistent user sessions and a dedicated login page.
 * **Dynamic Role-Based Access Control (RBAC)**: We have a system for "super admin" users, with roles read dynamically from the user's token to control the UI.